 - 2 pounds pork shoulder roast

-- 1 tablespoon homemade taco seasoning (see link below or use one packet taco seasoning)
+- 1 tablespoon homemade taco seasoning or use one store-bought packet of taco seasoning

 - 8 ounces beer (vegetable broth can be substituted)

 For Sour Cream:

 - 2 teaspoons adobo sauce from can of chipotle peppers (or less depending on your preferred spice level)

 - Place pork in slow cooker and rub in taco seasoning to cover top half of pork

 - Pour beer around the bottom making sure it doesn’t fill higher than halfway on the pork